gomyway1216/venture-cafe-tokyo-bar/README.md

 # Venture Cafe Drink System Front End Code for bar checkin

 ## About The Project
 This is a project I am building for Venture Cafe.
+This application is expected to be used at multiple locations in the world.
 This application consists of 3 parts.

 Backend:
 https://github.com/gomyway1216/venture-cafe-backend